Frequently Asked Questions

 Q. When do I need a screening license to share Girl Rising?

-A. A screening license is required for all screenings organized outside of one’s home - this is true whether or not you charge for tickets, or are a for-profit, non-profit organization or school.
+A: A screening license is required for all screenings organized outside of one’s home – whether or not you charge for tickets, or are a for-profit, non-profit organization or school.
 However, license fees vary by your type of organization and how many times you plan the screen the film.

 When you buy, rent, or borrow any type of audiovisual work made by someone else (like the team behind Girl Rising!), you obtain only the copy of the content itself, and not the copyright to the movie.
 You certainly are free to watch the movie yourself or with your personal network in a private setting, but, beyond that, your rights are limited by law.
 When you purchase a screening license you are buying the rights to publicly screen the film in a designated location.